Mr Joe B. Carvalho

-Mr Joe B. Carvalho is a Bollywood comedy film which released on 3 January 2014.
+Mr Joe B. Carvalho is a 2014 Indian Hindi-language comedy film that was released on 3 January 2014.
 The film is directed by Samir Tewari, and produced by Shital Malviya and Bhola Ram Malviya (Arshad Warsi's long standing secretary).
 The film stars Arshad Warsi, Soha Ali Khan, Javed Jaffrey and Vijay Raaz.
 The first teaser of the film was released on 17 November 2013.
 The film also has guest appearances by Geeta Basra, Mahika Sharma and Karishma Kotak.
 Singer Babul Supriyo debuts in the film by playing a cameo.

-The movie's title itself is a word play for the Hindi phrase Jo bhi karwa lo (translated as "Get anything done").
+The movie's title itself is a wordplay on the Hindi phrase Jo bhi karwa lo (translated as "Get anything done").

 Plot

-Mr Joe B. Carvalho (Arshad Warsi) is your (slightly below) average corny-go-lucky private eye in the quest for a truly challenging case that can bring in money and fame and change his fortunes for good.
+Mr Joe B. Carvalho (Arshad Warsi) is your (slightly below average) corny-go-lucky private eye in the quest for a truly challenging case that can bring in money and fame and change his fortunes for good.
 A moneyed Khurana (Shakti Kapoor) hands him a case to find his eloped daughter.

-Meanwhile, Joe's ex-girlfriend Inspector Shantipriya Phadnis (Soha Ali Khan) is chasing an international criminal Carlos (Jaaved Jaffrey) a lollypop-sucking international terrorist who is in town with a big murder plot.
-A local underworld don MK (Vijay Raaz) has been roped in to help Carlos but with intentions of killing him.
+Meanwhile, Joe's ex-girlfriend Inspector Shantipriya Fadnis (Soha Ali Khan) is chasing an international criminal, Carlos (Jaaved Jaffrey), a lollypop-sucking international terrorist who is in town with a big murder plot.
+A local underworld don, MK (Vijay Raaz), has been roped in to help Carlos, but with the intention of killing him.

-The detective-inspector-don ends up in the terrorist's hotel room and Joe is mistaken as Carlos.
-Both MK and Shantipriya are now on his trail, whereas clueless Joe ends up spying on a wrong girl.
+The detective, inspector, and don end up in the terrorist's hotel room, and Joe is mistaken for Carlos.
+Both MK and Shantipriya are now on his trail, whereas clueless Joe ends up spying on the wrong girl.